MohamedSabith97/Functional-Doc_HRM/New_Format.md

        **After complete the Receiving in Lodging stage the request moves to Put in Envelope.**

 - ### **Put in Envelope**

+     - In this stage, Iqama document delivery process will start to Employee.

      - Thereafter the Card dispatched from Lodging Location to employee working location of individual customers location.